27. Lebensohl¶

 (1x) X (2x) ?

 where x is not clubs.
 This is similar to (2x) X (P) ?
-Thus, play 2N here as the relay to clubs.
-This means:
+Thus, play 2N here as the Lebensohl relay.
+A double is a responsive.

 The auction 2♣ (2♥) is similar to 1N (2♥).
 We have the same dilemma of wanting to compete but not wanting to confuse partner as to our hand strength.
 Lebensohl can be used in these situations.
 If opponents play 2♣ (X) as showing the majors we would treat that as a two-suited bid in hearts and spades.